Exporting dogs and cats from Australia to another Country

 Note that not all pets exported from Australia can come back into Australia.

 When transporting your pets back into Australia it is best to start organising as early as possible as the lead time can be as long as nine to twelve months.
-It is a lengthy, complex and costly exercise to import your pets back into Australia and we HIGHLY recommend that you use a transporter in Australia with local knowledge to ensure that your Import into Australia occurs with least cost and time involved as possible due to no or minimal rework.

-How long does the Export process take?
+How long does the Export process usually take?

 Can my pet travel in the plane cabin with me?